mehmetozanguven/mehmetozanguven.github.io/_posts/jpa/2021-08-04-jpa-fundamentals-and-hibernate-id-generation.md

 author: "mehmetozanguven"
 ---

-In this post, we are going to find out **"what our the options to provide automatic Id generation instead of setting manually".
+In this post, we are going to find out **"what are the options to provide automatic Id generation instead of setting manually".
 We will look at the generation strategies.**

 To use generation strategies, we should use `@GeneratedValue` annotation which has two properties: